 - Turbidity levels that exceed the Interior Health Maximum Allowable Concentration.
-High turbidity levels are typically associated with higher creek flows during the spring snowmelt and extended high rainfall events in the watershed; and - Peak summer water demands that exceed the low natural summer flows in the creek.
+High turbidity levels are typically associated with higher creek flows during the spring snowmelt and extended high rainfall events in the watershed which result in taking this water source offline; and - Peak summer water demands that exceed the low natural summer flows in the creek.

-The distribution system is segregated into eight (8) pressure zones.
-The storage reservoir in the highest pressure zone (Zone 5) is at elevation 615 m (2020 ft.)
+The distribution system is segregated into ten (10) pressure zones.
+The storage reservoir in the highest-pressure zone (Zone 5) is at elevation 615 m (2017 ft.)
 GSC above sea level.
-Water has to be pumped over 269 m (885 ft.) in elevation from Shuswap Lake to the storage reservoir at the highest elevation.
+Water has to be pumped over 268 m (879 ft.) in elevation from Shuswap Lake to the storage reservoir at the highest elevation.